rocker-org/rocker-versioned2/README.md

 - Builds on Ubuntu LTS rather than Debian and system libraries are tied to the Ubuntu version.
   Images will use the most recent LTS available at the time when the corresponding R version was released.
   Thus all 4.0 images are based on Ubuntu 20.04 (`ubuntu:focal`).
-- installs a fixed version of R itself from source, rather than whatever is already packaged for Debian (the `r-base` stack gets the latest R version as a binary from Debian unstable).
+- installs a fixed version of R itself from source, rather than whatever is already packaged for Ubuntu (the `r-base` stack gets the latest R version as a binary from Debian unstable).
 - The only platforms available are `linux/amd64` and `linux/arm64`
   (arm64 images are experimental and only available for `rocker/r-ver` 4.1.0 or later).
 - Set [the RStudio Public Package Manager (RSPM)](https://packagemanager.rstudio.com) as default CRAN mirror.
   For the amd64 platform, RSPM serves compiled Linux binaries of R packages and greatly speeds up package installs.
 - Non-latest R version images installs all R packages from a fixed snapshot of CRAN mirror at a given date.
+  This setting ensures that the same version of the R package is installed no matter when the installation is performed.
 - Provides images that are generally smaller than the `r-base` series.

 _Note: This repository is for R >= 4.0.0 images.